Skip to content

 Code language: HTML, XML (xml)

-Now, if we go over to the browser, we would see a functional carousel.
+Now, if we go over to the browser, we should see a functional carousel.

-We discussed three different ways to add a carousel in a svelte project.
-Although this post covers the basic implementation of these carousels, there are more configurations in their various documentation.
+We discussed three different ways to add a carousel in a Svelte project.
+Although this article covers the basic implementation of these carousels, there are more configurations in their various documentation.

 Back to top